vuejs/vue-class-component/docs/guide/refs-type-extension.md

 # `$refs` Type Extension

 `$refs` type of a component is declared as the broadest type to handle all possible type of ref.
-While it is theoretically collect, in most cases, each ref only has a specific element or a component in practice.
+While it is theoretically correct, in most cases, each ref only has a specific element or a component in practice.

 You can specify a specific ref type by overriding `$refs` type in a class component: